phpDocumentor/phpDocumentor/docs/PSR.md

 ### 7.2. @author

+The @author tag is used to document the author of any "Structural Element".

+#### Syntax

+    @author [name] [<email address>]

+#### Description

+The @author tag can be used to indicate who has made created a "Structural Element" or has made significant modifications to it.
+This tag MAY also contain an e-mail address.
+If an e-mail address is provided it MUST follow the author's name and be contained in chevrons, or angle brackets, and MUST adhere to the syntax defined in RFC 2822.

+#### Examples

+    /**
+     * @author My Name
+     * @author My Name <my.name@example.com>
+     */

 ### 7.3. @category [deprecated]

-The @category tag is used to organize groups of packages together; but is deprecated in favour of occupying the top-level with the @package tag.
+The @category tag is used to organize groups of packages together but is deprecated in favour of occupying the top-level with the @package tag.
 As such usage of this tag is NOT RECOMMENDED.